entropyxyz/entropy-docs/content/basics/glossary.md

 ---
 title: "Glossary"
-description: "Basic descriptions of some of the unique language found within this site."
+lead: "Basic descriptions of some of the unique language found within this site."
 ---

 Here is a list of some unfamiliar words and phrases found throughout the Entropy documentation.